 Peristeri unearthed the entrance to the Amphipolis tomb in August 2014.
 Inside are clues to the regal nature of the construction’s provenance.
 The entrance is guarded by a pair of chimera—Greek-styled sphinxes combining features of human, bird and lion—set in the arch above the doorway.
 They have been vandalised—beheaded at some point in time—otherwise each would have stood around two metres (6.5 ft) tall.
 Inside, supporting the roof of the first section, are two columns in the form of finely detailed caryatids, human females with hair hanging to their shoulders, dressed in ankle-length belted garments and standing almost four metres (13 ft) tall on their pedestals.
 Their hands are extended to prevent entrance to the inner sanctuary of the second chamber.
 Beyond them, on the floor of the first chamber, is a large mosaic of approximately 13 square metres (140 sq ft) covering the entire surface.
 It is characteristically Macedonian in style, portraying the goddess Persephone, her red-gold locks flowing, dressed in a white tunic with a red ribbon tied at her waist.
 She is being abducted by Hades, his chariot drawn by two white horses being led into the underworld, in turn, by Hermes.

 The third chamber contains the burial itself and it is where hundreds of bone fragments have been found.
 In addition, there are iron and copper nails from a wooden coffin, as well as pieces of glass and bone decoration remains after the coffin’s decomposition.
 The tomb has been looted, possibly in antiquity, and there is nothing which remotely approaches a complete skeleton.
 (There are also wall remains dating from the Roman period, suggesting that attempts were made during that time to protect the integrity of the tomb.)
-While Peristeri has not identified the corpse beyond the possibility that it was that “of a great general,” speculation has been rife.
+While Peristeri has not identified the corpse beyond the possibility that it was that

 By the end of January 2015, it was confirmed that the majority of the bones—the skull cap and jaw, parts of both arms and both legs, both sides of the pelvis and some other smaller fragments—belonged to a female in her sixties.
 However, there are also those of a male in his mid-forties, as well as another male in his mid-thirties who, by virtue of cut marks on the left upper-thoracic spine, vertebra and other bones, appears to have been hacked to death.
 There are also small skull and arm bones from an infant and nine partial bones from a cremated adult.
 There are also animal bones, possibly of a horse.
 This could suggest it was a family tomb, complete with burials subsequent to the original internment.
 But the bones could also represent totally independent burials, compiled over centuries, meeting no criteria other than the tomb being a convenient site for later burials.
 However two facts are highly significant: Peristeri has stated the inhabitants of the area have known the mound as “the tomb of the queen” and Olympias was close to 60 years of age at the time of her murder, approximately the age of the female skeleton found inside the tomb.